 Filling your salad with nutritious ingredients that support your body's natural detoxification process is the cornerstone of a detox salad.

-While you can literally play with your food to create your own detox blend, the following ingredients from my salad are easily sourced and delicious.
+While you can literally play with your food to create your own rainbow blend, the following ingredients from my salad are easily sourced and delicious.

 Cabbage.
 Loaded with Vitamin C and sulphur, cabbage helps to remove free radicals and uric acid from the body.
 Cabbage is also high in fibre and antioxidants